Minimal Energy Local Systems on Curves: Minimal Energy Local Systems

-with equality if and only if $p$ is of minimal energy.
-Since we know by Theorem \ref{deform_minimal_energy} that minimal energy $\C$-VHS always exist, we know that the top dimensional component of $Y$ is always half of the dimension of $M$.
+with equality if and only if $y$ is of minimal energy.
+Since we know by \autoref{thm: deform_minimal_energy} that minimal energy $\bc$-VHS always exist, we know that the top dimensional component of $Y$ is always half of the dimension of $M$ (and necessarily must be the locus of minimal energy $\bc$-VHS).